meder411/MappedConvolutions/README.md

 # Mapped Convolutions
-Official PyTorch implementation of the Mapped Convolution
+## Official PyTorch implementation of the Mapped Convolution

-COMING SOON....
+Code coming in July 2019.